ECE3400-Team14/Team-14-Website/docs/Labs/Lab4.md

 For the actual robot, this commnunication scheme will be done over a serial data scheme so that the Arduino need only read information of a certain size over a single given input pin.

+For the final serial communication scheme we used on our robot, see [Milestone 4](../Milestones/Milestone4.md).

 ## Team FPGA

 ### Setting Up PLL